tmikkonen/sailfish-onda-v820w/README.md

 * When/If the SFOS upgrade fails see [this](https://docs.sailfishos.org/Support/Help_Articles/Updating_Sailfish_OS/#what-if-installing-an-os-update-fails-but-download-worked) for help.
 Doing the cleanups, setting the release back to the current version and running `pkcon refresh`, `pkcon update` & `reboot` and re-running the upgrade is worth trying.

 ## Known Issues
-On a tablet other than V3 upgrading past SFOS 3.3.0.16 will most likely [result booting to a blank screen](https://talk.maemo.org/showpost.php?p=1574126&postcount=265).
+At least with V5 tablets upgrading past SFOS 3.3.0.16 will most likely [result booting to a blank screen](https://talk.maemo.org/showpost.php?p=1574126&postcount=265).
 You have been warned!

 Connecting to the WLAN can be cranky but should get better once you update to at least 2.2.0.29.
 The best results were (while WLAN off) first at adding the Jolla Account and afterwards trying to connect to the Jolla Store and following the WLAN prompts.
 YMMV.